lbormann/darts-caller/README.md

     pip install -r requirements.txt

-(Optional) When you encounter problems with playing sound:
+(Optional for Linux) When you encounter problems with playing sound:

     sudo apt-get install python3-sdl2